-Auburn University at Montgomery is fully approved by the Veterans Administration to give training under these laws.
-Veterans planning to attend school under one of these laws should make application either directly to the Veterans Administration or with the Veterans Affairs Office at AUM.
+Auburn University at Montgomery is fully approved by the Veterans Administration to give training.
+Veterans planning to attend school should make application directly to the Veterans Affairs Office at AUM.

-Veterans Educational Benefits will give you a monthly stipend which varies according to the amount of time you spend in school each quarter and your number of dependents.
+Veterans Education Benefits will give you a monthly stipend which varies according to the number of credit hours for which you register each quarter and your number of dependents.
 At AUM a full-time undergraduate student is one who enrolls in twelve or more quarter hours; three-quarter benefits are available for those taking ten or eleven hours; and those enrolled in six to nine hours receive one-half of the full amount.

 Graduate students receive full benefits with eight or more quarter hours, three-quarter benefits for six or seven hours, and one-half benefits when they are enrolled in four or five hours each quarter.
-Both graduate and undergraduate students enrolled less than one-half time receive cost of tuition and fees only.
+Both the graduate and undergraduate students enrolled less than one-half time receive cost of tuition and fees only.

-A veteran, serviceman, or eligible dependent, who is initially entering training or each time he reenters may request advance payment.
-Advance payment should be requested at least 35 days prior to final registration.
-Servicemen may request advance payment each quarter.
+A veteran, serviceman, or eligible dependent, who is initially entering training or each time he reenters after a minimum 30 day training break may request advance payment.
+Advance payment must be requested at least 35 days prior to final registration.
 Under advanced payment the VA sends the first check, covering the initial two months of the quarter, to the school.
 Subsequent payments are mailed directly to the veteran.
-When possible, those enrolling under VA laws should have sufficient funds to finance themselves for one quarter or at least until payments being coming from the Veterans Administration (approximately six weeks).
+When possible, those enrolling under VA laws should have sufficient funds to finance themselves for one quarter or at least until payments begin coming from the Veterans Administration (approximately six weeks).